nickpgill/nickpgill.github.io/_posts/2017-12-19-successful-grant-on-cherlins-conjecture.md

 author: nickgill
 layout: post
 guid: http://boolesrings.org/nickgill/?p=459a
-permalink: /2017/12/19/successful-grant-on-Cherlins-conjecture/
+permalink: /2017/12/19/successful-grant-on-cherlins-conjecture/
 categories:
   - Uncategorized
 ---
 I have just found that my application for EPSRC-funding has been successful.
-I have been awarded funding via their _&#8220;standard grant&#8221; _scheme.
+I have been awarded funding via their &#8220;standard grant&#8221; scheme.
 The grant will buy me out of 50% of my teaching and admin duties, thereby allowing me to focus on the problem of proving &#8220;Cherlin's conjecture for finite primitive binary permutation groups&#8221;.

 The [case for support](/caseforsupport_cherlin.pdf) document from my grant application gives details of this conjecture, its importance, and the strategies that I hope to employ to work on it.